dayanbatuofu/Game_theoretic_uncertainty_estimation_in_two_agent_interactions/readme.md

 ### The influence of driving strategy on interactions
 In the following, we demonstrate interactions between two agents (M and H) in a simple intersection scenario.
+Details of these interactions can be found in the [draft paper][maxpaper].

 The two agents are equipped with three different driving strategies, namely, reactive, proactive, and socially-aware:

 * A *reactive* agent M plans based on the inferred distribution of future motions of the other agent H.